Assassin’s Creed Games Tier List: Ranking All AC Titles

 Assassin’s Creed Valhalla

-If someone has played either Assassin’s Creed Origins or Odyssey, Valhalla won’t come as much of a surprise to them at all.
+If someone has played either Assassin’s Creed Origins or Odyssey, Assassin’s Creed Valhalla won’t come as much of a surprise to them at all.
 The gameplay and all of the additional aspects that come with the game are exact replicas of earlier editions in the series, right down to the gameplay itself.

 The fact that players may relax while on the sea or opt to engage in raid operations brings a new level of sophistication to the game never previously seen.
-While you’re at it, why not go through our Best AC Valhalla Builds and best shields and best bows guides.

 Assassin’s Creed Rogue